19hours/sg-statutes/Acts/Debtors Act.md

 ### Order

-(6) Upon such examination or non-appearance as aforesaid, the court may order the judgment debtor to pay the judgment debt either —
+(6) Upon such examination or non-appearance referred to in subsection (5), the court may order the judgment debtor to pay the judgment debt either —

 (a) in one sum whether forthwith or within such period as the court may fix; or

 (b) by such instalments payable at such times as the court may fix.

-### Failure to comply with order.
-Notice to show cause
+### Failure to comply with order and notice to show cause

-(7) If the judgment debtor makes default in payment according to any such order, a notice in the prescribed form may be issued on the request of the judgment creditor, calling upon the judgment debtor to attend before the court at a time therein stated and show cause why he should not be committed to prison for such default.
+(7) If the judgment debtor makes default in payment according to any such order, a notice in the prescribed form may be issued on the request of the judgment creditor, calling upon the judgment debtor to attend before the court at a time stated in the notice and show cause why he should not be committed to prison for such default.

 ### Commitment to prison